Targeted Function Balancing: Conclusion

-As for implementation, TFB is recommended in high-dimensional settings, particularly the forms that use kernel regularized least squares to regress the outcome, or an estimator that induces sparsity, such as the LASSO.
-However, \textit{I do not recommend a form of TFB that regresses the outcome with OLS in a low-dimensional setting.} Furthermore, when applying TFB, a probability threshold ($q$) close to 1 is recommended (e.g., $q = 0.95$), and I suggest calculating estimates across multiple random splits of the sample, and ultimately reporting the median.
+As for implementation, TFB is recommended in high-dimensional settings, particularly the forms that use kernel regularized least squares to regress the outcome, an estimator that induces sparsity, such as the LASSO, or Bayesian Additive Regression Trees.
+However, \textit{we do not recommend a form of TFB that regresses the outcome with OLS in a low-dimensional setting.} Furthermore, when applying TFB, a probability threshold ($q$) close to 1 is recommended (e.g., $q = 0.95$).
+We also suggest performing sample splitting, calculating estimates across multiple random splits of the sample, and ultimately reporting the median.
 Note also that while this paper has framed TFB as an estimator for the average treatment effect on the treated (ATT), Appendix~\ref{app:ate_atc} adapts it to estimate the average treatment effect (ATE) and the average treatment effect on the controls (ATC).
+The \texttt{R} Package \href{https://github.com/bleth/tfb}{\texttt{tfb}} implements TFB.

-Finally, this paper has also introduced TFI, a balance diagnostic that TFB minimizes over weights, subject to constraints on their variance.
-However, this is not TFI's only possible application.
-It could incorporated into best subset matching (e.g., \citealp{nikolaev2013balance}), where TFI (and other components) would be minimized over $w_i \in \{0, \frac{1}{M}\}$ for some whole number $M \leq n_c$.
-TFI could also be integrated into a loss function used to estimate the parameters for a propensity score (e.g., \citealp{zhao2019covariate, pirracchio2018balance}).
-The resulting propensity score weighted estimator might then be doubly robust.
-TFI might also have uses in other methods, such as a diagnostic for choosing the dimension of the approximation of the gram matrix in Kernel Balancing~\citep{hazlett2018kernel}.
-However, I leave such ideas to future research.
+Finally, although this paper has demonstrated TFB's merits in finite samples, proving its asymptotic properties would be a major future contribution.
+Appendix~\ref{subsec:tfb.asymptotics}, which proposes a variance estimator for TFB, discusses potential requirements for TFB to be asymptotically normal for a causal estimand of interest.
+In particular, the connection between TFB and ``augmented minimax linear estimation" studied by \cite{hirshberg2017augmented} may be key. \cite{ben2021balancing}, which studies the asymptotic properties of balancing weight estimators, may also offer insights.